-In August 2009, FASB issued Accounting Standard Update ("ASU") No. 2009-05, "Fair Value Measurements and Disclosures: Measuring Liabilities at Fair Value."
+In August 2009, the FASB issued Accounting Standard Update ("ASU") No. 2009-05, "Fair Value Measurements and Disclosures: Measuring Liabilities at Fair Value."
 The update provides clarification to ASC 820 for the valuation techniques required to measure the fair value of liabilities.
 ASU No. 2009-05 also provides clarification around required inputs to the fair value measurement of a liability and definition of a Level 1 liability.
 ASU No. 2009-05 is effective for interim and annual periods beginning after August 28, 2009.
 The Company adopted ASU No. 2009-05 beginning with the quarter ended December 31, 2009.
 The adoption of this standard did not have a material effect on the Company's financial position and results of operations.

 In September 2009, the FASB issued ASU No. 2009-12, "Measuring Fair Value Measurements and Disclosures: Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent)," that provides additional guidance on how companies should estimate the fair value of certain alternative investments, such as hedge funds, private equity funds and venture capital funds.
 The fair value of such investments can now be determined using net asset value ("NAV") as a practical expedient, unless it is probable that the investment will not be sold at a price equal to NAV.
 In those situations, the practical expedient cannot be used and disclosure of the remaining actions necessary to complete the sale will be required.
 New disclosures of the attributes of all investments within the scope of the new guidance is required, regardless of whether an entity used the practical expedient to measure the fair value of any of its investments.
 ASU No. 2009-12 is effective for the first annual or interim reporting period ending after December 15, 2009, with early application permitted.
-The Company determined that the adoption of this standard did not have a material effect on its financial position and results of operations as of and for the six months ended March 31, 2010.
+The Company determined that the adoption of this standard did not have a material effect on its financial position and results of operations as of and for the nine months ended June 30, 2010.

 In December 2009, the FASB issued ASU No. 2009-17, "Consolidations: Improvements to Financial Reporting by Enterprises Involved with Variable Interest Entities," that amends the FASB ASC for the issuance of FASB Statement No. 167, "Amendments to FASB Interpretation No. 46(R)."
-The amendments in this ASU replace the quantitative-based risks and rewards calculation for determining which reporting entity, if any, has a controlling financial interest in a variable interest entity with an approach focused on identifying which reporting entity has the power to direct the activities of a variable interest entity.
-An approach that is expected to be primarily qualitative will be more effective for identifying which reporting entity has a controlling financial interest in ASU No. 2009-17 also require additional disclosures about a reporting entity's involvement in variable interest entities, which will enhance the information provided to users of financial statements.
+The amendments in this ASU replace the quantitative-based risks and rewards calculation for determining which reporting entity, if any, has a controlling financial interest in a variable interest entity with an approach focused on identifying which reporting entity has the power to direct the activities of a variable interest entity that most significantly impact such entity's economic performance and (1) the obligation to absorb losses of such entity or (2) the right to receive benefits from such entity.
+An approach that is expected to be primarily qualitative will be more effective for identifying which reporting entity has a controlling financial interest in a variable interest entity.
+The amendments in ASU No. 2009-17 also require additional disclosures about a reporting entity's involvement in variable interest entities, which will enhance the information provided to users of financial statements.
 ASU No. 2009-17 is effective for annual periods beginning after November 15, 2009.
 The Company does not believe the adoption of this standard will have a material effect on its financial position and results of operations.